infopz/pzgram/docs/guide2.md

 ## Set Next

-Usually, when a user write a command, the bot ask him some additional information, to catch these reply message, with `pzgram`, you can use the `set_next` method of the bot.
+Usually, when a user writes a command, the bot ask him for some additional information, to catch these reply message, with `pzgram`, you can use the `set_next` method of the bot.

+When the bot'll receive a message from that chat, it will be sent to a particular function.

-This function requires 2 parameters: the Chat object of that chat and the name of the function that receive the next message.
+`set_next` requires 2 parameters: the Chat object of that chat and the name of the function that receive the next message.

 Example: